 I think I’m having a mid-life “crisis”.
 Not that it’s a crisis in any real sense of the word.
 The phrase is used when people of approximately my age tend to start doing things to feel youthful again.
 The classic example is to buy a sports car, and or get flashy clothes.
-Apparently, for me, it’s play old video games and enjoy old programs.
+Apparently, for me,… Continue reading Crisis in Infinite Mid-Lives

 Because I’m struggling to come up with some longer blog posts, I thought I’d make a list of my current tools that I rely on, on Windows.
 Many of them are, however, cross-platform, because I tend to be a digital nomad, and having familiar tools is essential in this line of work.